Administration & Finance

 - All payment card transactions must use 3rd party vendor services.
 Payment card data may NOT be transmitted, processed or stored on SF State owned infrastructure.

 - SF State currently contracts with Cashnet for electronic bill presentment and payment card processing services.
-Fee information and payments can be found here: https://bursar.sfsu.edu/Student-Services/payment-methods#cc
+Information regarding Student Fee Payment Methods can be found online at the Bursar’s Office.

 - University personnel, including but not limited to full-time and part-time employees, student workers, temporary employees, contractors and consultants who are “resident” on campus or otherwise have access to cardholder data environments are required to take annual PCI-DSS security training and follow security procedures to protect payment card information.